l0llo/onlineSG/README.md

 Code repository for the Thesis work on Online Learning Security Games by Lorenzo Bisi

 ## Requirements:
+- python packages required (they are already present with Anaconda distribution)
+    + pandas
+    + numpy
 - packages required GUROBI
     + for anaconda